 The primary method to answer the question is transposon insertion sequencing (Tn-Seq).
 This is a common method used to identify genes necessary for survival in a particular condition.
 First, a mutant library is made using a vector that contains a transposon, a piece of DNA that encodes resistance to a selectable marker and is large enough to disrupt a gene, and a transposase, which in an enzyme that specifically cuts out the transposon and inserts it into the chromosome.
 This transfer of DNA from the vector to the chromosome only occurs a single time for each cell.
-After the transposon is inserted into the chromosome, the bacteria are now considered a mutant, as the original DNA has been modified.
-We hope to generate a large number of mutants (6,0000 in this case), to assess the insertion Then we will pool together all the bacteria to generate a mutant library and expose these mutant libraries to two conditions.
+After the transposon is inserted into the chromosome, the bacteria are now considered a mutant, as the original DNA has been modified, and if the transposon inserted into a gene, that gene is now inactivated.
+We hope to generate a large number of mutants (6,0000 in this case), in the hopes of assessing every gene in the genome (there are approximately 2,000 genes).
+Then we will pool together all the bacteria to generate a library of these mutants and expose these mutant libraries to two conditions.
 One condition is “normal” (i.e. grown on agar plates) and is used as a control, and the other condition is a stressor of interest (i.e. grown in freshwater at 4°C).
 Following incubation in the two conditions, DNA is purified from the bacteria.
-Using molecular biology techniques, we can amplify and add DNA sequences to the location where the transposon insertion.
+Using molecular biology techniques, we can amplify and add adapter sequences to the location where the transposon inserted.
 This will allow us to identify all the transposon insertion sites using next-generation technology.
-We can then determine the number of insertions per gene mapped to the known genome, and this will allow us to identify which genes are considered essential for the condition of interest.
+We can then determine which mutants could live on the agar plate (normal) and which mutants were unable to survive in freshwater (the stressed condition).
+This allows us to identify which genes are considered essential for the condition of interest.